Table of Contents

 Early depictions of Saint Nicholas portrayed him as a lean figure.
 The image of Santa as a rotund, jolly man didn’t become popular until the 19th century.

 >> The holiday season is filled with myths, and Christmas quotes combined with these myths can create a deeper understanding of the season.
-This pairing allows you to separate fact from fiction, giving Christmas traditions more meaning while still celebrating their charm.

 Christmas Facts – Food And Drink